paul-reiners/twisted-life/src/KindOfFunnyLooking.md

 > Of course it’s possible to write ugly code in any language, but I definitely think CoffeeScript has an inherent aesthetic **beauty** to it, in both the language and the community; much more so than traditional JavaScript.

-> ---Alex MacCaw, Ruby/JavaScript developer at Twitter, O’Reilly author
+> ---Alex MacCaw, Ruby/JavaScript developer at Twitter, O'Reilly author

 [More slavering over CoffeeScript.](https://www.google.com/search?q=beauty+coffeescript&oq=beauty+coffeescript)